-Are stock brokers licensed?
+Are stockbrokers licensed?
 Yes.

 Do you want to invest in stocks and bonds?
 The decision is yours, but a good investment broker will advise you to get your money affairs in order.
 Look to a savings account for the cushion against emergencies.
 Think of insurance as protection and investment.
 Property ownership may be wise if your position is secure and stabilized.
-After you have taken care of these safety investhow money makes money.
+After you have taken care of these safety investments, you may want to consider the relative safety of bonds or the income features of stocks.

+It has been said that too many women cling to security and fail to investigate the ways to make their savings earn the best returns.
+As a businesswoman you should welcome every opportunity to understand how business is financed and how money makes money.
 Many women are good managers.
 Are you?

-It has been said that too many women cling to security and fail to investigate the ways to make their savings earn the best returns.
-As a business woman you should welcome every opportunity to understand how business is financed and